esensi/model/readme.md

 > **Pro Tip:** From an efficiency stand point, it is theoretically better to assign all purgeable attributes in the `$purgeable` property including underscore prefixed and `_confirmation` suffixed attributes since the `$purgeable` property is checked first and does not require string parsing and comparisons.

 The developer can now pass form input to the `Post` model from a controller or repository and the trait will automatically purge the non-attributes before saving.
-This gets around those pesky "Unknown column" MySQL errors.
+This gets around those pesky "Unknown column" MySQL errors when the set value is mutated to an internal attribute or when you conditionally want to ignore any fill values.
 For demonstrative purposes the following code shows this in practice from a simple route closure:

 ```php
 Route::post( 'posts', function( $id )